Internet-of-People/iop-profile-server/docs/ARCH-PS-Kernel-Layer.md

-# Profile Server Component Layers
+# Profile Server Kernel Layer

 Each of the profile server's components belongs to one of the four layers - kernel layer, data layer, network layer, and utility layer.
 In profile server's design a *component* is a special module that is controlled by the component manager and has a controlled life cycle.